Wazi2025/Wazi2025/README.md

 The text adventure is temporarily on hold due to ...reasons.

-But do check the latest pinned projects.
+But do check out the latest pinned projects.

 > [!IMPORTANT]
 >"***C# is OOP, not COP***" 👍